MarcinMikolajczyk/EIPA-Ingestion-App/README.md

 ### GET

-The application returns a json file with data about the API event address:
+The application returns a json file with data at the API event address:

 - `/api/updated-points`